Aug 20, 2025

 For one of the most classic school auction ideas, put together a basket complete with school swag.
 If your school has a school store, ask management if they have leftover merchandise to create the basket!
 School stores often have a surplus of supplies.
 You can make the most of inventory that’s already accounted for and raffle it off as a basket or open individual items up for bidding.

-Many upper-classmen drive themselves to school every day.
-If your school has a small parking lot, some students might find themselves parking far away, possibly making them tardy for class or just inconveniencing them, especially in the colder months.
+Many upperclassmen drive themselves to school every day.
+If your school has a small parking lot, some students may find themselves parking far away, which can cause them to be late for class, especially in the colder months.

-Prime parking spots are great to auction off for older students and faculty and staff if you do not have a designated staff parking lot.
+Prime parking spots are great to auction off for older students, faculty, and staff if you do not have a designated staff parking lot.
 A designated parking spot would take some stress off a hardworking student’s shoulders.
 If spots are in very high demand, you can raise even more money for your school by auctioning the same parking spot each semester or each season.
 This way, a new student can enjoy prime parking every few months.

 Field trips are always popular causes to support because they’re fun for students and further their education.
 Field trips may be donated by a local museum or purchased by a group of parents.
 If you want to auction off a field trip, make sure you offer a destination exciting enough that students and parents will want to buy tickets for!
 Fun examples could include the zoo, an art museum, or an aquarium.

-You can offer a field trip for the first class to reach a certain amount of money or for the entire school when an amount is reached.
+You can offer a field trip for the first class to reach a certain amount of money, or for the entire school, once that amount is reached.

 7. Artwork